TikTok: Federal level

-On 6 August 2020, U.S. President Donald Trump signed an order which would ban TikTok transactions in 45 days if it was not sold by ByteDance.
-On 14 August 2020, Trump issued another order giving ByteDance 90 days to sell or spin off its U.S. TikTok business.
+On 6 August 2020, US President Donald Trump signed an order which would ban TikTok transactions in 45 days if it was not sold by ByteDance.
+On 14 August 2020, Trump issued another order giving ByteDance 90 days to sell or spin off its US TikTok business.
 In the order, Trump said that there is "credible evidence" that leads him to believe that ByteDance "might take action that threatens to impair the national security of the United States".

-In June 2021, U.S. President Joe Biden signed an executive order revoking the Trump administration ban on TikTok, and instead ordered the Secretary of Commerce to investigate the app to determine if it poses a threat to U.S. national security.
+In June 2021, US President Joe Biden signed an executive order revoking the Trump administration ban on TikTok, and instead ordered the Secretary of Commerce to investigate the app to determine if it poses a threat to US national security.
 On 27 December 2022, the Chief Administrative Officer of the United States House of Representatives banned TikTok from all devices managed by the House of Representatives.
 On 30 December 2022, President Joe Biden signed the No TikTok on Government Devices Act, prohibiting the use of the app on devices owned by the federal government, with some exceptions.

 On 13 March 2024, the United States House of Representatives passed H.R.
 7521, which would ban TikTok entirely unless it was divested from its Chinese parent company, ByteDance.
 In April, the House of Representatives included a revised version of the bill in a foreign aid package, which was passed by the Senate on 23 April 2024, and signed into law by President Joe Biden the following day.
 The law was challenged in TikTok, Inc. v.
 Garland but was upheld as constitutional.
 In response to the potential ban, many users signed up for the Chinese app Xiaohongshu (Chinese: 小红书), known internationally as REDnote.
 On 18 January 2025, hours before the bill went into effect, TikTok became unavailable across the country.
-The next day, TikTok restored access to their service after re-elected U.S. President Donald Trump assured TikTok he would not enforce the law.
+The next day, TikTok restored access to their service after re-elected US President Donald Trump assured TikTok he would not enforce the law.
 President Trump signed an executive order on 20 January 2025, delaying the enforcement of the TikTok ban by 75 days.
-In April 2025, President Trump signed another executive order further delaying the enforcement of the TikTok ban by 75 days, and again in June 2025 another 75 day extension.
+In April 2025, President Trump signed another executive order further delaying the enforcement of the TikTok ban by 75 days, and did so again in June 2025 with a 90-day extension.

+The Department of Justice's Office of Legal Counsel determined that TikTok USDS, the version of TikTok operated by the TikTok U.S. Data Security Joint Venture, was not subject to the No TikTok on Government Devices Act, thereby permitting employees to use TikTok on government devices, subject to agency discretion and workplace policies.